estebanmunchjones2019/react-hooks-article/readme.md

 Learn how to use React custom hooks 🪝to manage global state across the app **without** the need of  the`Context API` or libraries like Redux or MobX 🤯.

-This is not a boring theory tutorial but it's a hands on one 💪, so we're gonna build this [demo app](https://replace-redux-with-custom-hook.web.app/) that uses a custom hook solution to manages global state and performs side effects (async tasks) before updating it 🚀
+This is not a boring theory tutorial but it's a hands on one 💪, so we're gonna build this [demo app](https://replace-redux-with-custom-hook.web.app/) that uses a custom hook solution to manages global state and performs side effects (async tasks) before updating it, with a Redux-like approach. 🚀

 This is the [gitHub repo](https://github.com/estebanmunchjones2019/replace-redux-with-custom-hook) with these 2 branches: